syncfusion-content/blazor-docs/blazor/rating/events.md

 ## Created

-The rating Component triggers the `Created` event when rating Component rendering is completed.
+The rating Component triggers the `Created` event when the rendering of the rating component is complete.
+This event can be used to perform custom actions after the rating has been fully rendered.

 ```cshtml